zhqu1148980644/TMP/leetcode/122-Best-Time-to-Buy-and-Sell-Stock-II.md

 1. ##### Straight forward

-- Sum up all the price difference between two consecutive days.
+- To achieve the maximum profit, we need to buy at the start of each ascending slope and sell at the end the slope.
-- Actually we need to sell at the last price-increasing point, and immediatly buy one the next day and repeat this process.
+- This process equals to summing up all the price difference between two consecutive days.

 ```c++
 int maxProfit(int* prices, int pricesSize){